-or,
+and,

 b.)
-Assay setups in which an acoustic transfer device is used to dispense test compounds into assay wells (in blue text).
+Acoustic transfer or Pin-based dispensing of nL volumes of test compounds into assay wells (protocol is presented in blue text).
 Use DMSO to make a series of 1,000x-concentrated test compound stocks that correspond to each desired final assay concentrations, as described in Step 2b of the Assay Protocol.